Lydney: Transport

 The Severn Railway Bridge crossed just north of Lydney from Purton to Sharpness on the eastern bank.
 Built in the 1870s, it was damaged beyond repair by a pair of oil tanker barges in 1960.
 The barges hit Pier 17 bringing down two bowstring girders.
 There have been several plans to renew the link.

-Lydney railway station, run by Transport for Wales which serves the town, is located on the Gloucester to Newport Line, with connections from the town centre by the Dean Forest Railway.
+Lydney railway station, managed by Transport for Wales which serves the town, is located on the Gloucester to Newport Line, with connections from the town centre by the Dean Forest Railway.
 Lydney Canal was once an important harbour for shipping timber, coal and iron from the Forest of Dean.
 It is now a harbour for pleasure craft.

 The original name of Mumford Body & Engineering Company Limited was changed to Lydney Coachworks Limited in 1947 to continue bus bodybuilding work.
 Orders came mainly from local companies such as Red & White, United Welsh and Newbury & District plus a surprise order from Leigh Corporation in Lancashire.
 After only a short time the coachworks closed down in March 1952, the uncompleted orders being transferred to Bristol TCC and Eastern Coach Works.